redtexts/texts/goldner_1991_bordiga_community.md

 strategy of the Left Opposition, for ultimately "Bukharinist" reasons.
-He felt after 1945 that only something like Bukharin's strategy had any hope of preserving the international revolutionary character of the regime, (which to Bordiga was more important than Russian industrialization) because it would not destroy the Bolshevik party.
+He felt after 1945 that only something like Bukharin's strategy had any hope of preserving the international revolutionary character of the regime (which to Bordiga was more important than Russian industrialization), because it would not destroy the Bolshevik party.
 Bukharin said in the 1924-28 faction fights that the implementation of Trotsky's leftist "super-industrialization" strategy could only be carried out by the most elephantine state bureaucracy history had ever